w3f/polkadot-wiki/docs/general/dev-heroes.md

 - **Contribute to the Polkadot stack**: Have a look at the open source technology stack list and contribute with a pull request, an issue, or find and fix bugs.

-- **Create content**: Write a blog post, record a video tutorial, write a twitter thread.
-Share about your latest coding success, something you learnt and are excited about.
+- **Create content**: Write a blog post, record a video tutorial, and write a Twitter thread.
+Share about your latest coding success, something you learned and are excited about.

-- **Speak at events**: Do a workshop or give a talk at meetups and conferences.
+- **Speak at events**: Do a workshop or talk at meetups and conferences.